Ewie1/CI_PP2_HM/README.md

 ## Acknowledgements
-- Tanks and acknowlegement goes to my mentor Mo Shami great guidance.
+- Thank you to my mentor Mo Shami great guidance.
 - Acknowledge my brother Addan Mc Collin for support form a user's veiw
 - Thankful to the Slack team for tips